 The CMP has been integrated into the transportation planning process.
-In the Transportation Plan, MACOG used LOS and V/C to assist in evaluating and prioritizing the final recommended projects.
-Similarly, when considering projects for in the Transportation

-Improvement Program (TIP), congestion is an important criterion in the project scoring.
+In the Transportation Plan, MACOG used LOS and V/C to assist in identifying and evaluating the final recommended projects.
+Similarly, when considering projects for in the Transportation Improvement Program (TIP), congestion is an important criterion in the project scoring.

-A scoring system was developed as part of the FY 2020-2024 TIP, which identifies ten categories to evaluate projects.
+A scoring system has been created for the selection of projects included in MACOG's Transportation Improvement Program, which identifies ten categories to evaluate projects.
 Two categories that relate to the CMP.
 One of those specifically focuses on congestion, where 10 points (out of 100) are awarded to projects that aim to reduce vehicle miles traveled (VMT) or vehicle hours traveled (VHT).
 The other is on connectivity, where another 10 points are given for projects that improve mobility options or provide intermodal connections.